sadcitizen/doremi/src/date/is-valid/readme.md

 # isValid(date): Boolean

-Checks if the value is a valid date.
+Checks if the given value is a valid date.

 ## Usage